 The Dean’s Honor Society offers academic seminars, cultural activities, and international trips with a full-time Gallatin faculty member throughout the school year.
 Gallatin juniors and seniors who have a GPA of at least 3.7 are invited to apply during the Spring semester.
 Selection is based on a student's academic record, his/her demonstrated interest in global matters, and their commitment to civic engagement.
-Each year, the program changes its geographic focus and examines a different theme, and students participate in an annual travel colloquium, held typically during Spring Break.
-Past destinations have included Greece, where students studied the ancient in the modern world; Ireland, where they studied myth and story; and Senegal, where they learned about development, the environment, and social movements in a postcolonial society.
+Each year, the program changes its geographic focus and examines a different theme, and students participate in an annual travel colloquium, held during January Term or Spring Break.
+Recent destinations have included Bulgaria, where students learned about history and memory, and Ecuador, where they learned about environmental debates surrounding the Galápagos Islands.